Yoav666s/dnd-wiki/collections/_spells/cantrip/subterfuge.md

   - You create an instantaneous, harmless, physical sensory effect on another person, such as a tap on the shoulder, warm breathing against the neck, or a light tug on a pocket.
   - You topple over a small object that weighs up to 5 lbs., possibly causing it to fall off a table or a shelf.
   - You instantaneously light or snuff out a small flame such as that of a candle or a torch.
-excerpt: "You create a magical distraction within a range of 30 ft."
+excerpt: "You create a magical distraction within a range of 30 ft"
 header:
   overlay_image: /assets/images/spells/subterfuge/header.png
   teaser: /assets/images/spells/subterfuge/header.jpg